Tactical Urbanism Leading To Long Term Changes In Indy

 Article by Michael Field

 In 2013 the City of Indianapolis announced its intention to spend upwards of $60 million to redesign Monument Circle.
-The project would replace decaying infrastructure and include amenities to make the area more pedestrian friendly.
-Instead of hosting traditional design charrettes, the City turned to tactical urbanism expert Big Car Collaborative to host an 11-week demonstration project from August 2015 through October 2015.
-This unique partnership between public and private entities temporarily tested design concepts as part of an innovative living laboratory called Spark: Monument Circle.
+The project would replace decaying infrastructure and include amenities to make the area more pedestrian-friendly.
+Instead of hosting traditional design charrettes, the City turned to tactical urbanism expert Big Car Collaborative to host an 11-week demonstration project from August through October 2015.
+This unique partnership between public and private entities temporarily tested design concepts as part of an innovative, living laboratory called Spark: Monument Circle.

-In 1821 Alexander Ralston designed the City of Indianapolis around a 3 acre plot of land, wrapped by an 80 foot wide circular street called Governor’s Circle.
-Originally intended to serve as the site for the Indiana governor’s residence, it would be renamed Monument Circle at the turn of the century when efforts began in earnest to erect a massive, 284 foot tall, neoclassical monument called the Indiana State Soldiers and Sailors Monument.
+In 1821 Alexander Ralston designed the City of Indianapolis around a three acre plot of land, wrapped by an 80-foot wide circular street called Governor’s Circle.
+Originally intended to serve as the site for the Indiana governor’s residence, it would be renamed Monument Circle at the turn of the century when efforts began in earnest to erect a massive, 284-foot tall, neoclassical monument called the Indiana State Soldiers and Sailors Monument.
 From the city’s beginning, this area would serve as the literal and figurative heart of Indianapolis.
-Although the space serves as the present-day location for concerts, occasional festivals and celebrations, Monument Circle remains an underused urban asset.
+Although the space serves as the present-day location for concerts and occasional festivals and celebrations, Monument Circle remains an underused urban asset.

 “The difference in the way we’ve been thinking about it for a while is that we didn’t believe a ton of money needed to be spent building more stuff,” explains Big Car Executive Director Jim Walker.
 “It is really about making it more attractive to people.
 And people are attracted by other people — not necessarily by expensive infrastructure.”